troy236/SonicSuperstars-Mods/README.md

 Blocks the Emerald Power music.
 Modify `EmeraldMusicConfig.txt` to configure which Emerald Power sounds play

+# Press Factory Disable Drone
+Disables the Drone.
+It will only follow you and not charge up

 # Quick Death
 Adds a customisable Quick Death/Restart button combo.
 You can have both a Quick Death and Quick Restart combo or just one of them.